 The parking occupancy surveys undertaken only recorded data for a small section of Fairfield Street south of Scarborough Beach Road, which demonstrated a peak occupancy of 100 percent and an average occupancy of 50 percent.
-The draft restrictions proposed to retain the resident only parking between 5:00pm and 5:00am and introduce a two hour parking restriction between 8:00am - 6:00pm.
-The draft proposed restrictions were unclear and it is recommended that the current restrictions on the western side of Fairfield Street be maintained as one hour parking (1P) 5:00am - 5:00pm and Resident Only parking between 5:00pm - 5:00am with the exception of the two bays at the northern end closest to Scarborough Beach Road, which are proposed to change from '1P 8:00am - 5:30pm Monday - Friday and 8:00am - 12:00pm Saturday' to '1P 8:00am - 6:00pm Monday - Saturday'.
-There is no proposed change to the one hour parking (1P) all day parking restriction on the eastern side of Fairfield Street, however the bays at the northern end which are currently '1/2P 8:00am - 5:30pm Monday - Friday and 8:00am - 12:00pm Saturday' are proposed to change to '1/2P 8am - 6pm Monday - Saturday'.
+The draft restrictions proposed to retain the resident only parking between 5:00pm and 5:00am, however the proposed two hour (2P) parking restrictions were between the hours of 8:00am - 6:00pm.
+The draft proposed restrictions were unclear and it is recommended that the current one hour (1P) parking between 5am and 5pm be maintained on both sides of Fairfield Street.